serai-dex/serai/docs/processor/Multisig Rotation.md

    multisig.

 4) At the end of six hours, the existing multisig rejects new external state.
-   Once all outputs it created to itself are spendable, which should have occurred during the six hour period, they and the late received external outputs are forwarded to the new multisig.
+   Once all outputs it created to itself are spendable, which should have, yet won't necessarily have, occurred during the six hour period, they and the late received external outputs are forwarded to the new multisig.

 5) The existing multisig publishes `Batch`s until its final transaction is included in a `Batch`.
 Then, it reports it has closed.
 No further actions by